tetunori/p5MovRec/README.md

 This tool is for who...
  - would like to make a movie of one's work easily.
  - would like to upload one's work to **Twitter** and pursue simplicity rather than quality.
- - want Today to be the last day to wait for ffmpeg to concatenate a lot of still images of your work and render.
+ - want Today to be the last day to wait for `ffmpeg` to concatenate a lot of still images of your work and render.
  - As long as the image quality is improved, it's OK with converting to `vp9` instead of `h264`.

 and is **NOT** for who...
  - think the movie of one's work must be high quality and uncompressed.
- - love transcoding and fine tuning in ffmpeg.
+ - love transcoding and fine tuning in `ffmpeg`.

 Now, the version is 0.5.0. (alpha release)